Bylaws for Northwest Alliance for Psychoanalytic Study

-The officers of the Alliance shall be the president, president-elect, past president, secretary, and treasurer.
+The officers of the Alliance shall be the president, co-president, president-elect, past president, secretary, technology chair, and treasurer.

 Terms shall begin July 1 of any given year.
-The president shall serve as president-elect for one year, president for two years, and past-president for one year.
-Elections for president-elect shall occur in even-numbered years.
-The secretary and treasurer shall serve for two-year terms and shall be elected in odd-numbered years.
+The president shall serve as president-elect for one year, president for one year, co-president for one year, and past-president for one year.
+The secretary and treasurer shall serve for two-year terms.
 Terms are renewable without election.

 Elections of officers of the Alliance shall be conducted as required by the bylaws and shall be completed before June 1 of any given year.
 At least three months before June 1 of any given year, the nominating committee (either the executive committee or an ad hoc committee appointed by the president) shall solicit the members of the Alliance for nominations for the elective offices of the Alliance.
 Together with nominations from the nominating committee and nominations from the members, the nominating committee shall develop a slate of nominees for office.
 At least two months before June 1 of any given year, the nominating committee shall email a ballot to each member of the Alliance who possesses voting privileges.
 The members shall have thirty days from the date of emailing to return such ballots.
 The results of such elections shall be tabulated and reported to the membership by the nominating committee by June 1.

 In the event of a vacancy in the office of the president, or during an absence or inability to serve, the duties and powers shall devolve upon the president-elect or, in the latter's absence, upon the past president.
 In the event a vacancy exists in the offices of secretary or treasurer, the executive committee will fill such vacancy until the next annual meeting, at which time the nominations and election to fill the vacancy may be held.

 The secretary shall keep minutes of all board and membership meetings, handle correspondence for the board, and serve other functions as needed and directed by the president.
 The president may assign other duties from time to time.